 Step 1.
 The task is identified

 There are 2 types of tasks that can be done, preventive (maintenance) or corrective (repair).
-A preventive maintenance task will be planned per difference frequency (odometer, hours, calendar, etc) to follow the government regulations, while a corrective task would be an unplanned repair that needs to be done on a tractor, trailer or equipment.
+A preventive maintenance task (PM Work Order) will be planned per difference frequency (odometer, hours, calendar, etc) to follow the government regulations, while a corrective task (Repair Work Order) would be an unplanned repair that needs to be done on a tractor, trailer or equipment.
 At this stage, your maintenance team will assess what exactly needs to be done and on which unit.

 Step 2.
 The task is created